serioca/test_project/README.md

 # test_project
-Made to study the use of GIT
+Made to study the use of GIT test